What Is Cancer?

-Every cancer treatment has potential risks, benefits, and side effects.
+Every treatment has potential risks, benefits, and side effects.
 The patient and his or her care team, which may include an internist or other specialist, surgeon, oncologist, radiation oncologist, and others, will help determine the best and most appropriate course of treatment.

-Surgery is often performed to remove cancerous tumors.
+Surgery is often performed to remove malignant tumors.
 Surgery allows for the determination of the exact size of the tumor as well as the extent of spread and invasion into other nearby structures or lymph nodes – all-important factors in prognosis and treatment.
 Surgery is often combined with other cancer treatments, such as chemotherapy and/or radiation.

 Sometimes, cancer cannot be entirely surgically removed because doing so would damage critical organs or tissues.
-In this case, "debulking" surgery is performed to remove as much of the tumor as is safely possible.
-Similarly, "palliative" surgery is performed in the cases of advanced cancer to reduce the effects (for example, pain or discomfort) of a cancerous tumor.
+In this case, debulking surgery is performed to remove as much of the tumor as is safely possible.
+Similarly, palliative surgery is performed in the cases of advanced cancer to reduce the effects (for example, pain or discomfort) of a cancerous tumor.
 Debulking and palliative surgeries are not curative, but they seek to minimize the effects of the cancer.